kulpreet/kulpreet.github.com/source/_posts/2013-01-20-dropbox-api-and-a-scrum-taskboard.markdown

 I do think it'll be cool to use a lock file so that multiple user's can't edit the app at the same time.
-If we really need that then we need to start thinking merging and probably using Git JS libs to do the synching.
-All to complicated for people who are simply interested in say a SCRUM taskboard.
+If we really need that then we need to start thinking merging and probably using Git JS libs to do the syncing.
+All to complicated for people who are simply interested in say a SCRUM Taskboard.

-Having a start editting -> edit -> save semantics will enable us to check for lock file, and if two people do manage to get locks then the one with the earlier version wins.
+Having a start editing -> edit -> save semantics will enable us to check for lock file, and if two people do manage to get locks then the one with the earlier version wins.
 Dropbox core api lets us get the versions and timestamps for files.